 Still have questions?

 We know this is confusing, and Take Command is here to help!
-Please reach out to our team of HRA experts and we can talk you through these rules and regulations.
-We also have an comprehensive guide to the ICHRA and an FAQ page.
+Please reach out to our team of HRA experts and we can talk you through these ICHRA plan rules and regulations.
+We also have a comprehensive guide to the ICHRA and an FAQ page.

 We've also built an ICHRA Affordability Calculator that allows you to calculate affordability for your team.
 You can even upload a census to quickly determine your baseline!
 We are here to help.